millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 ------------------------------------------------

 Suppose we are interested in learning about which locations are prone to frequent earthquake activity.
-We could make a map of all earthquakes over a given period of time and examine it ourselves, but this, as an unsupervised learning problem, can be solved using K-Means clustering.
+We could make a map of all earthquakes over a given period of time and examine it ourselves, but this problem can also be solved using K-Means clustering.

 .. figure:: _static/figures/earthquakes.png
 	:width: 70%